 Pokémon Ultra Sun and Ultra Moon

-Pokémon Ultra Sun and Ultra Moon are the latest excellent additions to the Pokemon series and the swan song titles for the franchise on the Nintendo DS platform and as such they're a must-play.
+Pokémon Ultra Sun and Ultra Moon are excellent additions to the Pokemon series and the swan song titles for the franchise on the Nintendo DS platform.
+As such they're a must-play.

 Jumping off from 2016's Sun and Moon, these titles take players back to the new Hawaii-inspired region of Alola where they'll meet the seventh generation of Pokemon and explore all new locations.